15 min read

 It all depends on your individual needs, specific circumstances, and a set of intertwined factors.

-Some define their traditional packing stations/tables as packers.
+Some define their traditional Collecting Tables as packers.

 So, then, what is a packer?

 I will break down the true difference by making a very clear distinction.